Written evidence from the Department for Education (CCG0007)

 The COP26 President Designate, Alok Sharma has written to the Education Secretary setting out DfE’s role in the lead up to and during COP26.
 These include:

-The DfE sustainability strategy is likely to centre on four strategic aims: 1) Net Zero by 2050, 2) Resilient to Climate Change, 3) A better environment for future generations, and 4) Citizens connected to nature.
+The DfE sustainability strategy is likely to centre on four strategic aims, with education as a thread through all: 1) Net Zero by 2050, 2) Resilient to Climate Change, 3) A better environment for future generations, and 4) Citizens connected to nature.
 Each outcome will cover each of our sectors (Early Years, Schools, Further Education, Higher Education, Children Social Care) as well as the organisation itself and its ALBs.

 DfE is reviewing how climate risks are captured in the investment management process.
 We are planning to recruit an environmental analyst/scientist to review business cases and make sure decision makers in the department are aware of the environmental impact of new policies and major programmes.